How popular is Donald Trump?

 🕒 The latest

 This is the landing page for Silver Bulletin presidential approval ratings.
-It will always contain the most recent data from our average of presidential approval polls.1 We’ll regularly update these approval ratings as new polls come in.
-If you’re viewing this in your email client or the Substack app, you should visit the web version to ensure you’re seeing the latest data.
+It will always contain the latest data from our average of presidential approval polls and we’ll regularly update these approval ratings as new polls come in.1

-The polling average is the direct descendant of the presidential approval average that Nate designed for FiveThirtyEight, and the methodology is largely the same.
+Our polling average is the direct descendant of the presidential approval average that Nate designed for FiveThirtyEight.
 Click here for more information on how the average works.
-The Silver Bulletin polling averages are a little fancy.
-They weight more reliable polls more heavily — you can find our latest pollster ratings here.
-They adjust for house effects.
-And they account for uncertainty, estimating the fairly wide range where new polls might come in.
+The Silver Bulletin average weights more reliable polls more heavily — you can find our latest pollster ratings here.
+It adjusts for house effects.
+And it accounts for uncertainty, estimating the range where new polls might come in.

 The topline: So, just how popular is Trump?